This is a 2003 report from a NC Specialty Crops Program Project. It is posted for reference purposes.

 INTRODUCTION

 Specialty melons are a good fit for traditional watermelon and cantaloupe growers.
 Advanced selections from the Specialty Crops Program allow on-farm trials such as this to have the most potential impact without having to search through numerous, unproven varieties.
 Two of the melons in this trial received favorable comments at the roadside stand where offered for sampling.
-The impact of this is the potential of new products and more diversity on the farm.
+The impact of this is the potential of new products and more crops on the farm.

 METHODS